Top 7 books every CTO should read

 Author: Joel Beasley

-Modern CTO is a book that is based directly on Joel Beasley’s personal experience, where he talks about the challenges he faced, lessons learned, and things to avoid when you’re a CTO.
+His most famous book, Modern CTO, is based on Beasley’s personal experience.
+He talks about his challenges, lessons learned, and what to avoid when you’re a CTO.

 highlight boxes icon